AN ATTORNEY WHO CAN FIGHT FOR REAL – THE BLACKBELT LITIGATOR

 Scott trained and assisted as a Kickboxing Instructor at Haritos Martial Arts, Cliffside NJ.
 This is a TaeKwon-Do school that has Cardio Kickboxing fitness classes.

-1999 to present – Kickboxing and ITF Taekwon-Do
+1999 to 2021 – Kickboxing and ITF Taekwon-Do

-teamusaSince 1999, Scott has been training under Master Alvin Bernard, Team USA Tae Kwon Do Fitness, who holds a 7th Dan (Degree) Black Belt in ITF (International Taekwon-Do Federation) taekwon-do and a 4th Dan (Degree) Black Belt in WTF Olympic style (World Tae Kwon Do Federation) Taekwon-Do.
+teamusaScott trained under Master Alvin Bernard, Team USA Tae Kwon Do Fitness, 8th Dan (Degree) Black Belt in ITF (International Taekwon-Do Federation) taekwon-do and a 4th Dan (Degree) Black Belt in WTF Olympic style (World Tae Kwon Do Federation) Taekwon-Do.
 The school is affiliated with the Original Taekwon-do Federation of America.
 Master Bernard is the former ITF Taekwon-Do World Champion in both sparring and patterns (2003 – Australia), was the Coach of the Jamaican Taekwon-Do team in the 2012 World Olympics in London, was named as the TaeKwon-Do Times Hall Of Fame 2014 Coach of the Year, has been a center ring umpire on ESPN, and has been generally known to defy the laws of gravity and flight.
 In 2010, Scott returned to traditional martial arts after 16 years of Kickboxing.
-He currently holds a 4th Dan (Degree) Black Belt in originaltkdITF Taekwon-do and is a certified international instructor.
+He holds a 4th Dan (Degree) Black Belt in originaltkdITF Taekwon-do and is a Certified International Instructor.
 He also holds a 2d Dan Black Belt in Karate.
-Scott is training to test for his 5th Dan Black Belt in 2022.
-His training regiment includes full contact sparring, patterns, self-defense, board breaking, weights, jump rope, and cardio kickboxing.
-He has been an Umpire and Center Ring Referee at Official ITF sanctioned international Taekwon-Do Tournaments.
-Scott has created and produced the school video for TeamUSA Tae Kwon Do Fitness and helped write the script for Master Bernard’s DVD called “THE EDGE Elite Footwork.
+He trained in full contact sparring, patterns, self-defense, board breaking, weights, jump rope, and cardio kickboxing.
+He was an Umpire and Center Ring Referee at Official ITF sanctioned international Taekwon-Do Tournaments.
+Scott created and produced the school video for TeamUSA Tae Kwon Do Fitness and helped write the script for Master Bernard’s DVD called “THE EDGE Elite Footwork.
 The Secret To Faster Kicking And Better Sparring.
-Scott has also performed the Stars Spangled Banner at the opening ceremonies for International Taekwon-do Federation Tournaments.
+Scott also performed the Stars Spangled Banner at the opening ceremonies for International Taekwon-do Federation Tournaments.

 VIDEOS